Bali immersion: Jungles, waterfalls & untouched isles

-Take a speedboat to untouched Nusa Penida island, glamp in the jungle & cook up a Balinese feast
+Board a speedboat to untouched Nusa Penida island, take part in a 5,000-year-old ceremony & cook up a Balinese feast

 About your trip